adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 - When your enterprise user data includes customized attributes and mappings, you must configure the tool to be able to recognize those customizations.
+- When you want to use username (rather than email) based logins.

 ### Managing Users with Adobe IDs